Pre-Conference Workshop 6: Setting up an International Branch Campus in GIFT City, India

 1. Deakin University’s existing network – Deakin was the first foreign university to establish operations in India in 1994.
 This has helped establish Deakin as a leader in the overseas education sector and our proud relationship with India continues with the establishment of the new GIFT City Campus.

-3. Both Universities have drawn extensively on the advice and support of strategic partners on issues as diverse as policy intention through to recruitment and admissions as they have established the academic, legal and operational frameworks necessary for success.
+2. Deakin University has drawn extensively on the advice and support of strategic partners on issues as diverse as policy intention through to recruitment and admissions as they have established the academic, legal and operational frameworks necessary for success.

 LEARNING OBJECTIVES: